 The as adjusted dilution information discussed above is illustrative only and will change based on the actual public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share of Series 1 common stock, which is the last reported sale price of our common stock on the Nasdaq Global Market on , 2020, would increase (decrease) our as per share of Series 1 common stock, assuming that the number of shares of Series 1 adjusted net tangible book value by \$ million, or \$ common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
-Each increase of 1,000,000 shares in the number of shares of Series 1 common stock offered by us would increase our as adjusted net tangible book value per share after this offering by \$ and decrease the dilution per share to new investors by \$, assuming the assumed public offering price per share remains the same and after deducting estimated underwriting discounts.
-Each decrease of 1,000,000 shares in the number of shares of Series 1 common stock offered by us would decrease our as adjusted net tangible book value per share after this offering by \$ increase the dilution per share to new investors by \$, assuming the assumed public offering price per share remains the same and after deducting estimated underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$72.41 per share of Series 1 common stock, which is the last reported sale price of our common stock on the Nasdaq Global Market on November 9, 2020, would increase (decrease) our as adjusted net tangible book value by \$1.0 million, or \$0.02 per share of Series 1 common stock, assuming that the number of shares of Series 1 common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+Each increase of 500,000 shares in the number of shares of Series 1 common stock offered by us would increase our as adjusted net tangible book value per share after this offering by \$0.48 and decrease the dilution per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, assuming the assumed public offering per share to new investors by \$0.48, assuming the assumed public offering per share to new investors by \$0.48, and increase the dilution per share to new investors by \$0.48, and increase the dilution per share to new investors by \$0.48, and increase the dilution per share to new investors by \$0.48, and increase the dilution per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, and increase the dilution per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, assuming the assumed public offering price per share to new investors by \$0.48, assuming the assumed public offering price per share after this offering per share after deducting es